SergeySatskiy/codimension/trunk/doc/plugins.md

 ![Plugin States](PluginStates.png "Plugin States")

-The last term Codimension intriduces for plugins is a plugin category.
+The last term Codimension introduces for plugins is a plugin category.
 Plugins could require different support on the IDE side and a plugin category is the way how to distinguish the required support.
 For example, a spell checker plugin might need certain support targeted to text editing while a plugin which